Frequently Asked Questions

 The Option Automatic orientation of parts, tells OpenCutList to interpret the dimension of the part using the largest dimension as length, the smallest dimension as thickness and the remaining dimension as width.
 You can edit the properties of a part, change the order and lock the orientation of the local axes.
 If Automatic orientation of parts is not enabled, the length is read along the red axis, width along the green axis and thickness on the blue axis.
 Depending on how you draw your volume, SketchUp might not place the local axes the way you would like them.

 On the Materials tab of OpenCutList, add a new material and configure its type.
-Alternatively or if you already have material on your components, you may define the material within SketchUp, then it will appear in the Materials tab, where you will have to configure additional parameters.
+Alternatively or if you already have material on your components, you may define the material within SketchUp, then it will appear in the Materials tab, where you will have to configure a few additional parameters.
 This information will be used to compute raw dimensions (using the oversize) and select the correct thickness.
+Also price and weight attributes can be added to the material.

 If you have just applied material defined in SketchUp, OpenCutList lacks the additional parameters it needs to exactly compute the Parts List.
 Check out the tab Materials to enter this information for all materials used in your model.